 "Is the headmaster having second thoughts about hiring me?"
-Edward asked, a little concerned, but tried not to show it.
+Edward asked, feeling a little concerned, but tried not to show it.
 "Or is this just procedure?"

-"Procedure," Snape sighed, dropping his intimidating act, settling into his chair again.
+"Procedure," Snape sighed, dropping his intimidating act and settled into his chair again.
 "When I applied for a job here, Minerva was my overseer.
 It's only for the first month of your first year.
 I'm just going to see how well you can juggle your responsibilities as a teacher, how well or poorly you discipline your students, and how well you perform overall.
 I'm sure you'll have no problems.
 You managed to cram six and a half years of an education here into two months.
 I imagine teaching here will be a walk in the park for you."

 Edward smiled at the small praise.
 Coming from Snape it meant a lot.
 Very little ever passed muster with the Potions Master.

 "So this Potter kid," Edward sighed, getting back on track.
 "You knew his parents?"

 "Yes," Snape sighed.
 "I went to school here with them.
 James Potter was popular with his fellow students.
 He was a star Quidditch player for Gryffindor and everyone thought that in spite of his childish antics he was brilliant.
 He thought he was above everyone else and always had a certain disregard for the rules.
 Lilly, on the other hand, was one of the brightest witches of my generation.
 She was muggle born, but had proved her worth as a witch.
 I could never understand why she married Potter.
 She was witty and smart-"